-Cafédirect plc ("the Company") is a public limited company domiciled and incorporated in England and Wales.
+Cafédirect plc ("the Company") (registration number: SC141496) is a public limited company by shares domiciled and incorporated in Scotland.

 The address of the Company's registered office is 4th Floor, 115 George Street, Edinburgh, EH2 4JN.
 The address of the Company's principal place of business is Unit 4, Bayford Street Industrial Unit, Bayford Street, London E8 3SE.